1. Nixtla

 })

-The training_options clause specifies the ML engine used to make predictions and parameters for the time series models, as outlined above.
+The engine parameter in the training_options clause specifies the ML engine used to make predictions.

 We can check the training status with the following query: